Feel like yourself again

 If you suspect poor diet, stress, or other issues are affecting your hairline, this can be counteracted with basic lifestyle changes.

 Poor diet, for example, can be changed by reducing your intake of processed foods and increasing your vitamin intake — particularly vitamin A, vitamin D, and biotin.
+If necessary, consider trying a supplement to restore your nutrient levels.

 You can also try M-shaped hairline hairstyles to make the receding hairline less noticeable.
 Consider: